Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 1.
 Create a single VPC with a subnet for the DMZ and a subnet for the LAN.
 2. Set up firewall rules to open up relevant traffic between the DMZ and the LAN subnets, and another firewall rule to allow public egress traffic for the DMZ.
 - [ ] 1.
 Create a VPC with a subnet for the DMZ and another VPC with a subnet for the LAN.
 2. Set up firewall rules to open up relevant traffic between the DMZ and the LAN subnets, and another firewall rule to allow public ingress traffic for the DMZ.
 - [ ] 1.
 Create a VPC with a subnet for the DMZ and another VPC with a subnet for the LAN.
 2. Set up firewall rules to open up relevant traffic between the DMZ and the LAN subnets, and another firewall rule to allow public egress traffic for the DMZ.

+The correct answer is:

+1. **Create a single VPC with a subnet for the DMZ and a subnet for the LAN.
+Set up firewall rules to open up relevant traffic between the DMZ and the LAN subnets, and another firewall rule to allow public ingress traffic for the DMZ.**

+### Explanation of why other options are wrong:

+- Option 2:
+  1. **Create a single VPC with a subnet for the DMZ and a subnet for the LAN.**
+     - This part is correct as it aligns with the requirement to have both DMZ (public servers) and LAN (private servers) within the same VPC.

+  2. **Set up firewall rules to open up relevant traffic between the DMZ and the LAN subnets, and another firewall rule to allow public egress traffic for the DMZ.**
+     - This option incorrectly mentions allowing public egress traffic for the DMZ.
+Egress traffic refers to traffic leaving a network, typically to the internet.
+The requirement states that public servers in the DMZ should allow ingress traffic (incoming traffic from the internet), not egress traffic (outgoing traffic to the internet).

+- Option 3 and 4:
+  - **Create a VPC with a subnet for the DMZ and another VPC with a subnet for the LAN.**
+  - These options involve creating separate VPCs for DMZ and LAN.
+While this setup can work, it complicates network configuration and management by requiring peering or VPN connections between VPCs to allow communication between DMZ and LAN.
+The requirement specifies using a single VPC, so these options are less aligned with best practices and may introduce unnecessary complexity.

+### Why Option 1 is correct:

+- **Single VPC with Subnets**: Using a single VPC simplifies network management and allows for straightforward communication between DMZ and LAN subnets using internal IPs.

+- **Firewall Rules**: By setting up firewall rules:
+  - **Between DMZ and LAN subnets**: You can control and restrict traffic flow between public (DMZ) and private (LAN) servers based on specific ports and protocols.
+  - **For Public Ingress Traffic**: You can define firewall rules to allow incoming traffic from the internet to the DMZ, ensuring that public servers are accessible as needed.

+- **Security and Isolation**: This design mirrors the on-premises DMZ and LAN setup, ensuring that public-facing servers are securely isolated from internal servers while allowing controlled communication between them.

+### Conclusion:

+Option 1 is the correct choice because it adheres to best practices by using a single VPC with segregated subnets for DMZ and LAN, and it correctly implements firewall rules to meet the specified requirements for both internal communication and public accessibility.
+This design ensures security, scalability, and ease of management for your workload on Google Cloud Platform.

 **[⬆ Back to Top](#table-of-contents)**